carlosqsilva/pyspc/README.md

 PySpc is a Python library aimed to make Statistical Process Control Charts as easy as possible.

+Take a look at my other project [cchart-online](https://carlosqsilva.github.io/ccharts-online/).

 ## Features

 Control Charts by Variables